+Dr Cort is the current chair of the East Midlands RTC.
 The chair is responsible for ensuring the RTC meets its principle objective of promoting safe and effective transfusion practices within the region.

-Janice Robertson - RTC Administrator
+Debbie Booth- RTC Administrator

-janice.robertson@nhsbt.nhs.uk
+deborah.booth@nhsbt.nhs.uk